 Last month, we wrote about Louisville’s newly opened toll bridges across the Ohio River.
 As you may recall, Ohio and Indiana completed a major expansion of highway capacity across the Ohio, doubling the I-65 freeway crossing from six lanes to twelve near downtown and adding a beltway bridge to complete the freeway loop around the region.
 To pay help pay for the multi-billion dollar project, the two states imposed tolls ranging from $1-4 for cars using I-65 and the new East End/Lewis & Clark Bridge.

-But travelers through Louisville still have a toll-free river crossing alternative, the old four-lane Clark Memorial (Second Street) Bridge, just a few hundred yards downstream from the larger newer toll bridges. the West, and the venerable 1920s era (usually referred to as the Second Street Bridge) continues to be free.
+But travelers through Louisville still have a toll-free river crossing alternative, the old four-lane Clark Memorial (Second Street) Bridge, just a few hundred yards downstream from the larger newer toll bridges, continues to be free.

 In our earlier commentary, we speculated that the addition of tolls to the freeway bridge, coupled with the presence of a nearby free alternative would dramatically reduce car traffic.
 In the absence of any actual data, we took our first cues on what was happening from rush hour traffic cams showing cars on the I-65 and Second Street Bridges.
 The tolled freeway bridges were nearly empty, and the Second Street Bridge looked pretty busy.
 That seemed to confirm our hypothesis.
 Nonetheless, several readers took us to task for not waiting until we had actual traffic counts.
 Well, now we do.